Heather J Hether

 Research Focus

 Dr. Hether uses mixed methods to study novel practices and topics in public relations education in order to more effectively support student learning and professional success.
-Her pedagogical interests focus on collaboration and open pedagogy practices that engage students as co-creators in their educational experiences.
-Dr. Hether's research has been published in leading academic journals, including Health Promotion Practice, the Journal of Health Communication, and Public Relations Review and she has presented her work at national and international conferences.
+Her pedagogical research interests focus on open pedagogy, global learning and collaboration while her disciplinary research interests focus on public relations campaigns and history.
+Dr. Hether's work has been included in ten edited volumes and she has been published in leading academic journals, including Health Promotion Practice and Public Relations Review.
+In addition, she has shared her work at national and international conferences.

 Publications